judeabdu/Number-guessing-game/README.md

 # Number Guessing Game (Python)

-This project is a command-line number guessing game written in Python.
+This project is a command-line number guessing game written in Python, it is therefore a CLI based project.
 The program generates a random number between 1 and 50, and the player must guess the correct number within a limited number of attempts.

 ## Description